-The new spray pad will give visitors an opportunity to cool down in the heat, while learning more about the clean water crisis in Africa.
+The new spray pad allows visitors to cool down in the heat while learning more about the clean water crisis in Africa.

 While cooling down at the splash pad play area, guests can grab a snack at Dippin’ Dots, which is open in the summer (weather and staff permitting).

 The lion habitat includes a lion training wall, where the lions can demonstrate different training behaviors, such as opening their mouths, standing on their hind legs, presenting their paw, etc. Many of our animals are trained in behaviors that help them participate in their own healthcare.

 Your Akron Zoo partners with Rebuilding the Pride, an African coalition addressing socioeconomic and ecological threats to the Southern Rift communities.
 Priorities include understanding and fostering traditional Maasai herding practices while sustaining an ecologically-healthy predator/prey relationship in the region.